-- 1-Highest LRAA.TTHMs [Total Trihalomethanes] some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with the liver, kidneys or central nervous system and increased risk of cancer. - 2.
-Highest Level LRAA - 3.
+- 1-Highest LRAA.TTHMs [Total Trihalomethanes] some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with the liver, kidneys or central nervous system and increased risk of cancer. - 2- Highest Level LRAA - 3.
 As required by the NJDEP, these values are the levels detected at the 90th percentile of all samples taken.
-Therefore 90% of the samples had levels at or below this value. - 4.
-The recommended upper limit for iron is based on unpleasant taste of the water and staining of laundry.
-Iron is an essential nutrient, but some people who drink water with iron levels well above the recommended upper limit could develop deposits of iron in a number of organs of the body. - 5 The recommended upper limit for manganese is based on staining of laundry.
-Manganese is an essential nutrient and toxicity is not expected from high levels which would not be encountered in drinking water. - 6-61-120 ppm is classified as moderately hard water.
+Therefore 90% of the samples had levels at or below this value. - 4 The recommended upper limit for iron is based on unpleasant taste of the water and staining of laundry. - 5 The recommended upper limit for manganese is based on staining of laundry.
+Manganese is an essential nutrient and toxicity is not expected from high levels which would not be encountered in drinking water. - ${\mbox{\scriptsize 6-}}\mbox{\scriptsize 61-120}$ ppm is classified as moderately hard water. - 7- PFOs is reported in ppt(parts per trillion) This was inadvertently reported as ppb (parts per billion) in 2021.